-In addition to the monitoring the system memory you should also keep close attention to JVM memory and utilization of its various pools.
+In addition to monitoring the system memory, you should also keep close attention to JVM memory and utilization of its various pools.
 Having the JVM memory pools fully utilized, especially the old generation space will result in extensive garbage collection and your Solr being completely unusable.

 Apache Solr is a very I/O based application – it writes the data when indexing and reads the data when the search is performed.
 The more data you have the higher the utilization of your I/O subsystem will be and of course the performance of the I/O subsystem will have a direct connection to your Solr performance.
 Correlating the I/O read and write metrics to request latency and CPU usage can highlight potential bottlenecks in your system allowing you to scale the whole deployment better.

 When data is used inside JVM-based application it is put onto the heap.
 First into smaller your generation, later moved to usually larger old generation heap space.
 Assigning an object to an appropriate heap space is one of the garbage collector’s responsibilities.
 The major responsibility and the one we are most interested in is the cleaning of the objects that are not used.
 When the object inside the Java code is no longer in use it can be taken out of the heap in the process of garbage collection.
 That process is run from time to time, like few times a second for the young generation and every now and then for the old generation heap.
 We need to know how fast they are, how often they are, and if everything is healthy.